miguelrincon/miguelrincon.github.io/_drafts/miguelrincon-interview-prep-2019-04-07.md

 4. **Tell me about a time when you performed well under enormous pressure.** Well recently our Mini Program had to be released and my front-end collague had to leave for home.
 I had to finish the project by myself, and finish a lot the unfinished tasks without him.
 I was fortunately able to deliver on time, in part thanks to him agreeing to explain a few things durign his time off.

-5. **Give me an example of a goal you met.** STAR Model Answer: I think one of the goals is to convince a new potential customer to go with us.
+5. **Give me an example of a goal you met.** I think one of the goals is to convince a new potential customer to go with us.
 We had spent several round of meetings with them, and then during one meeting I decided to go into the technical side... the client really connected with me.
 We stopped the scripted presentation and then we just went into the code of the project, he was extremely responsive and since then we were able to work together.

-6. **Give me an example of a goal you couldn't meet and how you handled it.** STAR Model Answer: I hired a TPM as colleague and had really high expectations from him.
+6. **Give me an example of a goal you couldn't meet and how you handled it.** I hired a TPM as colleague and had really high expectations from him.
 However, no matter how hard I tried I was not able to sell him on my vision the team: I had a lot of ideas about automation and dockerizing a lot of our systems.
 Unfortunately I had too many team frictions and disagreements with him.
 I discussed with my manager and we decided he was not a fit for the role, unfrotunately I had to ask him to leave.

-7.  **Tell me about a time when you had to placate an unsatisfied client.** STAR Model Answer: I happened to end building the internal website of our company, and the feedback from one of the partners was that the website was literally "shit".
+7.  **Tell me about a time when you had to placate an unsatisfied client.** I happened to end building the internal website of our company, and the feedback from one of the partners was that the website was literally "shit".
 Initially I wanted him to submit bug reports... but this was not working I decided I would have a call with him to try to figure out what was wrong, and in the end, although the issues seemed major to him, they were easy to fix.
 The key was to do the meeting with him to sort out the issues, actually I was writing them during the meeting so he understood our process.

 8.  **Have you ever had a disagreement with an immediate supervisor?** / **Describe a decision you made that wasn't popular and how you handled implementing it.**  When I started in eBay I had a difficult time adjusting to the new team.
 I saw the state of the UI and I knew I could produce something better...
 But this would mean, basically a re-write of the project, my architect of the team refused to listen to this proposal.
 So I decided, show and don't tell: I asked for permission to work on a PoC and spent a few days on it.
 He was so impressed with the concepts that he allowed me to rewrite the project gradually and we finished extremely fast with a more readable and extensible code.

 9.  **Give an example of how you set goals.** Non-work example: Many of my goals are learning goals.
 I decided I wanted to improve my Chinese level, so instead of setting a goal like, "learn more", I signed up to the official exam.
 I studied a lot, during lunch, and in the mornings... and I passed!
 I had to set measurable example.

-10. **Describe a decision you made that wasn't popular and how you handled implementing it.** Once, I inherited a group of employees when their supervisor relocated to another city.
-They had been allowed to cover each other’s shifts without management approval.
-I didn’t like the inconsistencies, where certain people were being given more opportunities than others.
-I introduced a policy where I had my assistant approve all staffing changes, to make sure that everyone who wanted extra hours and was available at certain times could be utilized.

-11. **Give an example of how you worked on a remote team.** / **Share an example of how you were able to motivate employees or co-workers.**  I worked with the VW Financial Services team for avout a year, to build their new online platform. they were very reluctant to have remote team member, so we convinced them to give it a try with me and my colleague.
+10. **Give an example of how you worked on a remote team.** / **Share an example of how you were able to motivate employees or co-workers.**  I worked with the VW Financial Services team for avout a year, to build their new online platform. they were very reluctant to have remote team member, so we convinced them to give it a try with me and my colleague.
 I worked with them everyday and they saw the level of contribution I could give, in advice and resources was worth to have me there.

-What do you expect to achieve in your first month at GitLab?

-What can we change in GitLab as an organization to make it better, for example the hiring process or the handbook?

 What were you most satisfied with in your recent/current position?